Whenever it comes to fast, silent, and affordable printing, thermal printers are the best choice.

 Choose the Right Top-Coating

-The top-coat is yet another thermal paper quality parameter.
+The top-coat is yet another thermal printer paper quality parameter.
 Most of the time, the premium paper will have the top-coat while the standard paper won't.
 However, there are manufacturers who provide customizations.

 This coat provides an extra layer of protection for the printed matter.
 It acts as a barrier and prevents it from several environmental factors, including moisture, heat, and more.
 The added resistance enhances both the quality and the longevity of the prints.
 Although, the top-coats add extra bucks to the roll costs, which you need to consider.